37 Curious Disability Statistics That Concern All of Us

 To find out more about people with special needs, what the most common disabilities are, and how medical marijuana and disability are connected, keep reading.

 How many people in the US live with a disability?

 1. 61 million adult Americans have some form of disability.

-The highest percentage of the disabled lives in the South.
+The highest percentage of the disabled comes from the South.
 As for most common disabilities, 13.7% of disabled Americans are challenged in terms of mobility, followed by cognition disability (10.8%).
 Independent living is a challenging goal to reach for 6.8% of the disabled.

 Intellectual Disability Statistics

-According to learning disability statistics from 2016, having an IQ below 70–75 is one of the three criteria for having an intellectual disability.
+Having an IQ below 70–75 is one of the three criteria for having an intellectual disability.
 The other two criteria include the manifestation of the disability before the age of 18 and limitations in skills that are needed to live and work.

 9. Intellectual disability prevalence figures reveal a great majority of intellectually disabled people have a mild disability — 85%.